 How to Stop Premiere Pro from Crashing

 Does Premiere Pro keep crashing on your computer?
-Premiere Pro is one of the best video editing software for intermediate and professional video editors, but it needs a computer with the right system requirements to run properly.
+Premiere Pro is one of the best video editing software options for intermediate and professional video editors, but it requires a computer with the right system specifications to run properly.

-There are multiple reasons why some users have problems with Premiere Pro frequently crashing.
+There are multiple reasons why some users experience frequent crashes with Premiere Pro.
+If you’ve ever wondered, "why does my Premiere Pro keep crashing?" or "why does Adobe Premiere Pro keep crashing?" this guide is here to help you understand the causes and find solutions.
 In this blog post, we share tips from professional video editors on how to stop Premiere Pro from crashing.

 Whether you are having trouble with Premiere Pro crashing while exporting or starting up the program, this list of Premiere Pro tips can help.
 We have also included tips for how to stop Premiere Pro from crashing on Mac and Windows.